praveendvd/selenium_google_sheet_poc/READMe.md

    Delete the Token folder if it has expired token.

    if you created web oauth type instead of desktop then Goto https://console.cloud.google.com/ and delete oatuth client and projects and start over again

+   you can revoke token by going to : https://myaccount.google.com/permissions